anemoiusjerry/auto-type-infer-ML/README.md

  3. Split dataframe into chunks
  4. Perform inference for datatypes and keep track of counts in a dictionary
  5. Aggregate the counts and pick the datatype with max count

+ ### Misc Notes / difficulties faced
+ Had issues where a lot fo columns were detected as category.
+Logically if there are numeric, datetime or complex number types detected at a significant portion then the column is likely to not be categorical.
+It simply has a lot of repeat values.
+Boolean and string types could be categorical so leave them out of the counting.